ioBroker/dev-docs/docs/getting-started/03-edit-adapter.md

 		}
 	}
     ```

+Regarding the `role` property of the state: Select a role from [this list](https://www.iobroker.net/#en/documentation/dev/stateroles.md).
+Try to be as specific as possible.
+If you think a role is missing, feel free to create a pull request and propose a change for [this file](https://github.com/ioBroker/ioBroker.docs/blob/master/docs/en/dev/stateroles.md).
+Using the right role here will allow other adapers in the ioBroker ecosystem to understand what your state is about and control it.

 If you have `dev-server watch` running as explained earlier this should already create a few objects with values in
 ioBroker on file save.
 But currently this is very static code.
 Let's allow the user to select a date.